 Documentation of Damages: It is your responsibility to get written documentation from your roommate(s) for any specific damages they caused, so you are not charged.
 Roommates wishing to take responsibility for any damage must notify their Residence Hall Director or House Assistant Dean by 5:00pm on the last day of classes.
 All room occupants should be copied on this email.
 Damage responsibility not identified in writing will result in roommates being charged equally for any damage.

 I believe I was unfairly charged for damage.
 How can I appeal a charge?

 Damage appeals may be submitted on the damage appeal form until June 30.
-The deadline has passed for the 2019-2020 academic year.

 Why can't I appeal a charge?